 A Certificate of Incorporation was issued by the Department of Fair Trading on the 10th September, 2003.

 The US Army Small Ships Association Inc became a Chapter of the American Merchant Marine Veterans Association, to be known as “The Small Ship Mariners” as from the 25th September 2005,

 The only Chapter of the American Merchant Veterans Association, outside of the United States.

-An Annual Memorial Service & Luncheon is held in the Grace Hotel York & King Streets Sydney, on the 15th May each year commencing at 11.30 am, The Grace Hotel was known as the Grace Buildings during WW11the Administration Office for the Small Ships from 1942 – 1947.
+An Annual Memorial Service & Luncheon is held in the Grace Hotel York & King Streets Sydney annually.
+The Grace Hotel was known as the Grace Buildings during WW11 and was the Administration Office for Small Ships Section from 1942 – 1947

-A plaque commemorating this fact was installed on the 15th May 2001, in the presence of The Consul General for the United States of America, Richard L Greene, the US Army Military Colonel Michael J Baier, and the Association President Ernest A Flint MBE ED and Heinz J Colby representing the Board of Management of the Grace Hotel.
+A plaque commemorating this fact was installed on the 15th May 2001, in the presence of The Consul General for the United States of America, Richard L Greene, the U.S. Army Colonel Michael J Baier, Association President Ernest A Flint M.B.E., E.D. and Heinz J Colby representing The Grace Hotel.

 Colonel Fred S Lydick, Chief Community Relations & Outreach Division of the US Army, Pentagon gave his permission for the Plaque to be installed and the wording thereon, he stated as follows:

-“ I am proud to represent the United States Army in officially authorising this Memorial recognising the brave Australian and Americans who served together in the US Army Small Ships in WW11.
+“ I am proud to represent the United States Army in officially authorising this Memorial recognising the brave Australian and Americans who served together in the US Army Small Ships in WWII.”

 The composition of the original Committee was as follows ; President Ernest Flint MBE ED, Vice-President Howard Leayr ,Treasurer Patrick Curtis M.B.E., Secretary Daniel O’Brien, Committee Members, Ernest Emerson and Captain John Evans A.M.